 Student Development Course Work

 Student Development Services offers courses under the title Student Development.
 These courses are designed to help students meet the challenges of university life in four areas: academic skills, career exploration and development, leadership, and personal growth, mental health and wellness.
 Courses in the academic skill area help students build study skills, improve reading ability and comprehension, and enhance time management and academic performance.
 Career courses are designed to help students explore majors and careers, obtain internships and prepare for graduate school and ultimately qualify for careers of their choosing.
 Leadership courses provide training and instruction to those already in campus leadership roles or for those hoping to gain further knowledge and skill to become more effective leaders.
 Finally, several courses are designed to help students make important life decisions, clarify values, and improve their overall mental health and well-being.
 All Student Development courses can be found in the BYU Undergraduate Catalog.
-For further information contact the Counseling and Career Center or visit https://ccc.byu.edu.
+For further information contact Student Development Services or visit https://sds.byu.edu.